cyuen808/cyuen808.github.io/docs/index.md

 Beyond technical design, he ensured consistent documentation, power and logic standardization across all boards, and led coordination between team members during report development and website integration.

-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.

-For all the sections